 Next, set the rack that comes with the roaster oven in the bottom of the roasting pan.
 Do not add any liquid.
 If too much liquid is added it will braise the ham instead of roasting it.

 Remove the spiral cut ham from the packaging and pour package juices out.
 Then, spray the disposable pan with cooking spray.
-Place ham, either on the flatter side or the "face end" down, in the bottom of the disposable pan.
+Place the whole ham, either on the flatter side or the "face end" down, in the bottom of the disposable pan.
 In this picture we have the flatter side of the ham down, leaving the face exposed.

 Brush the entire ham with half of the glaze.
 Gently separate the slices and allow the glaze to drip down in between.
 If you pull the pieces apart too far they won't have that tight spiral ham look.

-Optional but recommended: Place disposable pan on the middle rack of a conventional oven (be sure to support the bottom) and broil until golden and crispy like a honey baked ham.
+Optional but recommended: Place disposable pan on the middle rack of a conventional oven (be sure to support the bottom) and broil the hame until golden and crispy like a honey baked ham.
 Alternatively, if you have a food torch carefully use it to caramelize the edges of the ham.

-⏲ Prep ahead instructions
+Prep ahead instructions

-🙋 Questions and Answers
+Questions and answers

-At 250 degrees a ham needs to be cooked for 12-15 minutes per pound.
-So for a 10-pound ham that is approximately 2-2.5 hours.
+A ham needs to be cooked for 12-15 minutes per pound at 250°F. So for a 10-pound ham that is approximately 2-2.5 hours.
 A 15-pound ham will take 3-4 hours.

-In general, ⅓ to ½ pound per person is enough.
+In general ⅓ to ½ pound per person is enough.
 However, If you are serving more than one main course or a ton of side dishes then you can probably get away with a little less.
 Keep in mind that you should account for the bone if you're serving a bone-in ham.

 Even though the type of ham we usually choose is spiral, a boneless ham can be cooked in a roaster, but it is cooked a little differently.
-Slice the ham, and glaze each piece.
+Slice the ham and glaze each piece.
 Layer those pieces in the disposable pan and bake until warmed through.
 The cook time will depend on the size of the ham.

 As a note - We have not cooked a country ham in a roaster before.

-👨🏼🍳 Tips & Tricks
+Tips & tricks

 - Use a great tasting glaze.
 We recommend this Pineapple Glaze for Ham.